Monday, 24 August 2020

 But what made it great was a busy crowd of cheery Monday evening drinkers.

-I got a friendly welcome and was seating at the end of a large table with one of the Village's regulars, who got chatting away with both me and everyone else in the pub.
+I got a friendly welcome and was seated at the end of a large table with one of the Village's regulars, who got chatting away with me, then involved me in conversation with everyone else present.

 It was just a few minutes back around the corner, for a quick visit to Deacons, which was looking good with the sun shining on it.